Silicon–germanium: SiGe transistors

 SiGe allows CMOS logic to be integrated with heterojunction bipolar transistors, making it suitable for mixed-signal integrated circuits.
 Heterojunction bipolar transistors have higher forward gain and lower reverse gain than traditional homojunction bipolar transistors.
 This translates into better low-current and high-frequency performance.
 Being a heterojunction technology with an adjustable band gap, the SiGe offers the opportunity for more flexible bandgap tuning than silicon-only technology.

 Silicon–germanium on insulator (SGOI) is a technology analogous to the silicon on insulator (SOI) technology currently employed in computer chips.
 SGOI increases the speed of the transistors inside microchips by straining the crystal lattice under the MOS transistor gate, resulting in improved electron mobility and higher drive currents.
 SiGe MOSFETs can also provide lower junction leakage due to the lower bandgap value of SiGe.
 However, a major issue with SGOI MOSFETs is the inability to form stable oxides with silicon–germanium using standard silicon oxidation processing.

 Thermoelectric application

+The thermoelectric properties of SiGe was first measured in 1964 with p-SiGe having a ZT up to ~0.7 at 1000˚C and n-SiGe a ZT up to ~1.0 at 1000˚C which are some of the highest performance thermoelectrics at high temperatures.
 A silicon–germanium thermoelectric device MHW-RTG3 was used in the Voyager 1 and 2 spacecraft.

 Silicon–germanium thermoelectric devices were also used in other MHW-RTGs and GPHS-RTGs aboard Cassini, Galileo, Ulysses.